TIS2020-FMFI/hpctrl/README.md

              d n    ... continuous gpib_read_ASC() N-times
              b      ... retrieve response with gpib_read_BIN()
              ?      ... read and print status
+             i      ... read any binary oscilloscope format, print in hex\n");
+             8      ... read BYTE format from oscilloscope and print\n");
+             16     ... read WORD format from oscilloscope and print\n");
+             *      ... continuous read WORD format from oscilloscope\n");
+                        result is saved to file configured with FILE\n");
+             1234   ... select channels to read from, specify 1-4 channels\n");
              .      ... leave direct command mode
          HELP       ... print this help
          LOGON      ... turn on session logging to log_session.txt